-- Have you ever thought about how your air-conditioning system in your car automatically regulates the temperature inside the cabin when you set your preferred value on the front panel, even when your vehicle moves into and out of shade? - Have you ever come across or heard about the autopilot feature on a Tesla automobile? - Have you seen how adaptive cruise control maintains your vehicle at a safe distance from the car ahead no matter how fast or slow they drive (see Fig. 1)?
+- Have you ever thought about how your air-conditioning system in your car automatically regulates the temperature inside the cabin when you set your preferred value on the front panel, even when your vehicle moves into and out of shade? - Have you ever come across or heard about the autopilot feature on a Tesla automobile? - Have you seen how adaptive cruise control maintains your vehicle at a safe distance from the car ahead no matter how fast or slow they drive (see this quide in Mathwork website)?